 The company offers a wide range of insurance products, including contractors' all risks insurance, property and equipment insurance, public liability insurance, group medical and motor insurance.
-These products are marketed through a variety of distribution channels to bank/non-bank clients and insurance brokers, with Sharq Insurance's primary focus on the convergence of the bank's customer base through its risk advisory/product services.
+These products are marketed through a variety of distribution channels to bank/non-bank clients utilizing digital capabilities, insurance brokers, direct business and bancassurance using the convergence of the bank's customer base through its risk advisory/ product services.